-A closing can be intimidating to some salespeople, and for good reason, closings tend to go south quickly if the salesperson in question doesn’t ask the right questions or act the appropriate way.
+A closing can be an intimidating part to some salespeople in business negotiation, and for good reason, closings tend to go south quickly if the salesperson in question doesn’t ask the right questions or act the appropriate way.

 But good news, by using your intuition and certain safe and sure sales techniques, that we’ll outline in this article, you’ll have the best possible chance of acing the closing process.

 But what are those safe and sure sales closing questions?
 And more generally, how do I even know when to start concluding a deal?
 Don’t worry, in the following paragraphs, we’ll cover all that and more.

 “Closing” can have various meanings according to its context, for example, a financial closing is when you sign a loan, however in a sales and business context it means something different.

 A closing, in sales, is one of the last steps of a sale when a deal comes to a “close” or conclusion.
 That’s also the reason why you often hear “contract” and “closing” used together.

 As stated before, some salespeople neglect to pay attention to this step, and that also might be the reason why their deal doesn’t work out.